 Favourite art supplies

 These favourite art supplies started in the back of a notebook as a sort of shopping list.
-I’d write down my wished-for items, favourite inks, paint and Neocolor colours so I knew what to buy when I went to the art shop.
-Since then I’ve created new lists in sketchbooks and journals as I found new things I like.
+I’d write down my favourite inks and Neocolor colours so I knew what to buy when I went to the art shop.

-I hope you find something on this list that you are inspired to try.
 I’m lucky enough to live in a city where we still have art supply shops.
-The products I’ve listed below are what I find available in art shops in Brighton, UK.
+The products I’ve listed below are what I find available in Brighton, UK.
+But most of these brands and products are widely available online and overseas.

 Sketchbooks and paper